sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

     }

     func standardUserDriverWillFinishUpdateSession() {
-        // Put app back in background when the user session for update finished
+        // Put app back in background when the user session for the update finished
         // This assumes there's no other windows for the app to show NSApp.setActivationPolicy(.accessory)
     }